leportella/v3/_posts/2020-09-15-minted-on-vscode.md

 ```

-PS 1: Yes, I created a virtualenv called banana but I was lazy to create cute one for this tutorial ð
+PS 1: Yes, I created a virtualenv called banana but I was lazy to create cute one for this tutorial 🥺

 PS 2: I used miniconda to create this venv and VSCode required some extra config for this but they had a pop for this and did it automatically